juretta/stash-log-parser/README.md

-# Atlassian Stash access log parser
+# Atlassian Stash and Bitbucket Server access log parser

-The log parser parses and aggregates the access logs of the Atlassian Stash web application.
+The log parser parses and aggregates the access logs of the Atlassian Stash/Bitbucket Server web application.
 The main focus is on analyzing the git operations as they tend to dominate the overall performance of the application.

 ## Installation